 My whole life has been dedicated to the search for meaning in chaos.

-A voyage for the one true way to enlightenment, to recovery, to being well, to find inner peace.
-To fit.
+My life has been a voyage for the one true way to enlightenment, to recovery, to being well, to find inner peace, and to fit.
 It comes from growing up in a complex family dynamic (or to put it another way a family that was well...screwed up).
 It comes from knowing you are starting this adventure called Life in the worst possible way with all the odds stacked against you.

-I have traveled the world, lived nomadic, been (several times) on the edge, I have explored mysticism, alternative lifestyles, religion and psychology.
-Yet, all this seeking, at best, met with 'less than satisfied'.
-I now understand, it is the simplest of things in life that can and do make us well.
-Connecting with people and creatively taking part in life.
-Experiencing new adventures or achieving even minor things.
+I have traveled the world, lived nomadic, and been several times on the edge.
+I have explored mysticism, alternative lifestyles, religion, and psychology.
+Yet, all this seeking, at best, met me with 'less than satisfied'.
+I now understand it is the simplest of things in life that can and do make us well: connecting with people and creatively taking part in life, experiencing new adventures, and achieving even minor things.
 Living is about testing ourselves and celebrating what we then can achieve.

 Like I said, I have tried everything because I have lived through everything and that is no exaggeration.
-Mental Illness, Near Death Experiences, Trauma & childhood abuse to name but a few.
+Mental illness, near death experiences, trauma, and childhood abuse, to name just a few.
 So what after all these years have I found that has broken the cycle of human suffering?

-The act of giving with compassion & kindness releases you from the trap of the loyalty to self fulfilling misery.
-Giving is a paradox it is both an act of self healing as well as an act of healing another.
-Giving breaks down the cycle of time travel (of living in the past or worrying about the future).
-The act of kindness forces our minds into the ‘present’, the hear & now.
-Giving is an act of Mindfulness, a live active, interactive version.
+The act of giving with compassion and kindness releases you from the trap of the loyalty to self-fulfilling misery.
+Giving is a paradox; it is both an act of self-healing as well as an act of healing another.
+Giving breaks down the cycle of time travel, of living in the past or worrying about the future.
+The act of kindness forces our minds into the present, the here and now.
+Giving is an act of mindfulness; a live, active, and interactive version.

 One of the most powerful effects of giving to another is that we create a sense of belonging for the other person through our recognition of them.
-Our act of kindness acknowledges their existence in a world where many people feel invisible, alone, unnoticed.
-We make them feel valued & that by default, values us.
-Being kind lifts us from Depression, from the cycle of self hate, makes our mark on the world & creates like a positive virus, the same feelings in another.
+Our act of kindness acknowledges their existence in a world where many people feel invisible, alone, and unnoticed.
+We make them feel valued and that, by default, values us.
+Being kind lifts us from depression and the cycle of self hate, makes our mark on the world, and creates, like a positive virus, the same feelings in another.